-You will be admitted to hospital to have a small operation to empty your uterus.
+You will be admitted to hospital to have an operation to empty your uterus.
 This procedure is carried out under a general anaesthetic in the operating theatre.
 Instruments are used to ensure the inside of your uterus is empty.
 The operation usually takes about 5 to 10 minutes, and is done vaginally so you will have no cut/stitches.
 The tissue will be sent to the laboratory for examination and you will be told the result.
-It is important that you understand that this is not a ‘termination of pregnancy’ or ‘abortion’.
+It is important that you understand that this is not a termination of pregnancy or abortion.
 In most cases there never was a baby or the baby would never develop with such abnormal chromosomes.
 While you may feel sad at the loss of your pregnancy, please try not to feel guilty as there is nothing you could have done to prevent this happening.

 Are there any risks with this operation?

 Like all operations, small anaesthetic and surgical risks are involved.
-There is a small risk of infection or injury to the womb or cervix.
-Injury to the womb occurs about once every 200-500 operations.
+There is a small risk of infection or injury to the uterus or cervix.
+Injury to the uterus occurs about once every 200 to 500 operations.
 The injury is usually small and of little consequence.
 Very rarely this injury may be more significant requiring further surgery at the time to repair the damage.

 What to expect after the operation

 The bleeding is usually less than a period, and should have stopped in about seven days.
-If you are still bleeding on the tenth day, or if your loss increases and becomes heavier than your normal period, or starts to smell offensive, you should contact the EPAU or your GP.
+If you are still bleeding on the tenth day, or if your loss increases and becomes heavier than your normal period, or starts to smell offensive, you should contact Mater Mothers' Hospitals Early Pregnancy Assessment Unit (EPAU), your obstetrician or your GP.

-After the operation you may have a dull ache in your lower stomach—this is normal for a few days.
+After the operation you may have a dull ache in your lower stomach—this is normal and may last for a few days.

 While your bleeding continues, it is best to use sanitary pads instead of tampons, as this will reduce the risk of infection.
 Baths or showers can be taken as required.

 Your breasts may be tender for several days and you may even leak milk.
 In this case wear a well fitting bra, day and night, to provide adequate support until your breasts are comfortable.
-This may be necessary for a couple of weeks, but will usually settle on its own.
+This may be necessary for a couple of weeks, but this situation will usually settle without further treatment.
 If painful, mild painkillers such as paracetamol can be used.
-Testing to see if there is milk causes a reflex stimulation of milk production, and should therefore be avoided.
+Expressing to see if there is milk causes a reflex stimulation of milk production, and should be avoided.